lucarampi/Node.js-Learning/1 - SC Hello Node/README.md

 ![Untitled](README/Untitled.png)

-To close your should open the Node server terminal and press *Ctrl + C*.
+To closeyour application you should open the Node server terminal and press *Ctrl + C*.